 Think about how much involvement you want in the day-to-day operations of your business.
 Drop shipping requires more hands-on management, such as order fulfillment, customer service, and inventory monitoring.
 If you enjoy being directly involved in product selection and customer interactions, drop shipping might be the preferred option.

 Alternatively, if you prefer a more hands-off approach, where your primary focus is on marketing and driving traffic, affiliate marketing offers a more passive role, but you still have to produce content to generate traffic to your affiliate offers.

 Remember that drop shipping and affiliate marketing are not mutually exclusive.
+You can combine both business models, but it will require more work and planning than doing either one alone.
 Many successful entrepreneurs combine these strategies to diversify their income streams.
 You can start with drop shipping to establish your brand and then incorporate affiliate marketing by promoting related products or complementary services.
 By combining both approaches, you can leverage the benefits of each and create a well-rounded online business.

 Personally, I prefer the Affiliate Marketing business model.
 It has far less financial investment and the ability to generate passive income.
 Drop shipping requires considerably more time and monetary involvement as you must forward orders to suppliers, collect payment from the customer so you can pay the supplier.
 You also must handle all customer service like returns and complaints.

 As an Affiliate Marketer, I simply create content and generate traffic to the product owners website or offer.

 They take care of collecting payment, shipping, customer service and returns.